 After lunch the trail was more difficult with steep areas over solid rock.
 I worked my way up and then down through a wooded area and continued at a steady pace without stopping again for photos.
 The trail led to a sheer rock hillside with a narrow path.
 It was almost completely vertical!
 The trails have a series of orange markers and I spotted a marker below and headed down.
 The trail was on a cliff overlooking Grey Lake and I was thinking the Refugio should be nearby – not quite!

 Continuing down the windy cliff at one point it seemed impossible to build a Refugio in such a harsh, isolated area and thought maybe I’d taken a wrong turn.
-I re-traced my steps back up the cliff and met two Italian students who were headed to the Refugio.
+I re-traced my steps back up the cliff and met two Italian students headed for the Refugio.
 They were sure we were headed in the right direction and I followed them (they were fast) back down the sheer side of the cliff to a more level path and then lost sight of them.
 It was an isolated, poorly marked trail and hiking along it was the only time during the trek that I felt vulnerable.
 I had no choice but to continue and an hour or so later finally arrived at Grey Refugio!

 Knowing there was one catamaran and bus back to Puerto Natales the next day, the time constraints were tight.
 I had concerns about catching the catamaran at Paine Grande at 12:30 p.m. sharp.
 After two days of hiking, wasn’t sure I could get up at or before dawn and make it back up that steep cliff in time.
 It gets daylight at about 8:00 a.m. and I thought that would not be enough time to hike back.
 Leaving before dawn and hiking up the cliff in the dark sounded dangerous.